SilverLuhtoja/CHESSY/README.md

 - [x] find free room and join
 - [x] setup gamepieces (again through database)
 - [x] Find out what color is available, assign uuid, set his states (myColor)
+- [x] playable with other player

+INCLUDING:

-- [ ] When one of players leaves room, notify other player
+- [x] When one of players leaves room, notify other player
+- [x] When winner assigned, notify both players

-NOTE : Before full gamelogic development rethink if things can be simplified (DRY)
+NOTE : Before full gamelogic development rethink if things can be simplified, also (DRY & SOLID)

 3. Basic GameLogic (starting with only Pawns):